-It is important to remember, however, that it is not only physical effects of such an accident that are concerning, and that a ladder accident may well cause psychological damage, particularly if you were close to death because of this type of fall.
+However, it is important to remember that it is not only the physical effects of such an accident that are concerning, and that a ladder accident may well cause psychological damage, particularly if you were close to death because of this type of fall.
 PTSD is common in bad accidents and a ladder accident is no different to this.
-Proper assessment by a qualified medical professional is vital in receiving the right treatment and as accurate a prognosis as possible.
+A qualified medical professional’s proper assessment is vital in receiving the right treatment and as accurate a prognosis as possible.

-Included in your claim will likely be compensation for the following if you have experienced it:
+Included in your claim will likely be compensated for the following if you have experienced it:

 Earning Loss – Both present and future potential losses